jonathan-vella/sov-cloud-brain-trek/docs/VISUAL_ASSETS_ENHANCEMENT_PLAN.md

 4. **Duration updates (Step 10)**: Should be executed as a batch operation using sed or multi-replace to ensure consistency.
 Consider updating introduction.md weekly commitments proportionally (e.g., "1-2 hours/week" → "30-60 min/week").

 5. **Navigation audit (Step 9)**: Run this early to catch issues before other changes.
 Use `bundle exec jekyll build` to validate — Jekyll will warn about missing parent references.

+6. **Content density (Step 11)**: This is a significant undertaking.
+Recommend prioritizing the 6 longest files first, then applying patterns learned to remaining content.
+Consider creating a reusable "module template" for consistency.